Azure-Samples/ms-identity-javascript-angular-spa-dotnetcore-webapi-roles-groups/README.md

   - [Angular single-page application calling a custom .NET Core web API](https://github.com/Azure-Samples/ms-identity-javascript-angular-spa-aspnetcore-webapi)
 - Please take a moment to review [Azure RBAC documentation](https://docs.microsoft.com/azure/role-based-access-control/) in order to become familiar with App Roles and Security Groups.
 More specific documentation pointers can be found below under [More information](#more-information).

-> A Microsoft Identity Platform Office Hours session covered Azure AD App roles and security groups, featuring this scenario and this sample.
+> A Microsoft identity platform Office Hours session covered Azure AD App roles and security groups, featuring this scenario and this sample.
 A recording of the session is provided in this video [Implement Authorization in your Applications with Microsoft identity platform](https://www.youtube.com/watch?v=LRoc-na27l0)

 Please refer to each chapter's sub-folder for sample-specific prerequisites.